Toilets in Japan: Urinals

 Urinals in Japan are very similar to the urinals in the rest of the world, and are mainly used for public male toilets or male toilets with a large number of users.

 Female urinals never caught on in Japan, although there were attempts made to popularize the American Sanistand female urinal by the Japanese toilet manufacturing company Toto between 1951 and 1968.
 This device was shaped like a cone and placed on the floor.
 However, those were never very popular, and only a few of them remain, including those underneath the now-demolished National Olympic Stadium from the 1964 Summer Olympics in Tokyo, which was added to accommodate people from a wide range of cultures.

 Japan-specific accessories

 Toilets in Japan have very similar accessories as most toilets worldwide, including toilet paper, a toilet brush, a sink, etc. However, there are some Japan-specific accessories that are rarely found outside Japan.

 The Sound Princess

-An Otohime in a women's room: The black square is the motion sensor for starting and stopping the sound.
+An Otohime, which produces the sound of flushing water in women's rooms in Japan to cover the potentially shameful noise of women urinating.
+The black square is the motion sensor that activates the sound.